 Taken together, Subutex and Xanax can create a deadly concoction.
 It is essential that medication-assisted treatment centers thoroughly screen a person before beginning treatment to determine if this drug interaction has been taking place.
 The need for immediate treatment is clear.
 Why?
 Because Subutex interacting with other drugs that depress the central nervous system may lead to respiratory failure.

 The Dangerous Game of Combining Subutex and Xanax

 Both Xanax and Subutex have effective qualities when a person takes them separately.
 Xanax is beneficial in calming a person’s mind if they struggle with anxiety.
 Subutex is extremely helpful in helping a person recover from an anxiety disorder.

-However, combining these two drugs can have devasting effects.
+However, Subutex and Xanax interaction can be devastating.
 Making the mistake of taking Xanax with Subutex is a dangerous move, even with prescriptions for both.
 That is why a person should be honest with their doctor if they are taking medication for one condition.

 Not all medications interact well with each other.
 The wrong combination can lead to dependency and addiction, which may result in a deadly overdose.